-Canadians are justifiably proud of this country’s pluralistic society, where all citizens can participate regardless of their ethnicity, religion or country of origin.
-As the first Vietnamese-Canadian senator, the Honourable Thanh Hai Ngo promotes social harmony through his many engagements with minority and ethnic cultural communities.
+Canadians are proud of their country’s pluralistic society, where all citizens can participate regardless of their ethnicity, religion or country of origin.
+As the first Vietnamese-Canadian senator, the Honourable Thanh Hai Ngo promotes social harmony through his many engagements with minority and cultural communities.

 Youth and education

-Senator Ngo offers an annual summer internship to give young people an opportunity to discover Parliament and learn more about human rights, the economy, Canadian and international politics, and other issues.
-This is a unique opportunity for youth to gain work experience and develop valuable communication and administrative skills.
+Senator Ngo offers an annual Summer Internship to give young people an opportunity to discover Parliament and learn more about human rights, and Canadian and international politics, among other issues.
+This is a unique opportunity for youth to develop their professional skills and meet like-minded peers.